Inspire-com/candidate-homework/Test_Engineer.md

 ```
 Deliverables:

-  1. Which testing framework did you choose and why?
+  1. A brief paragraph explaining which testing framework you chose and why?
   2. Your test scripts.
+You can email them zipped up or give us a github repo to check out.
   3. Instructions for us on how we can run your test scripts.